AbdullmenemFayez/Data-Structures/README.md

 Given the following Integer elements:
 6, 3, 2, 10, 8, 1, 11, 7, 5, 4, 9
-Draw the tree that results when all of the above elements are added in initially empty AVL tree .
+Draw the tree that results when all of the above elements are added in initially empty AVL tree.

- What is the balance factor of the root node of the AVL tree that you drew ?
+ What is the balance factor of the root node of the AVL tree that you drew?

  Given the following AVL Tree: